endjin/zero-trust-partner-admin-link/README.md

 ## Instructions for The Partner

-Share your MPN Id with the Customer.
+Share your MPN Id with the Customer, this should be the Location or HQ based Id and not a Virtual Org.

 ## Instructions for The Customer